kent-map/dickens/docs/mobile-landscapes.md

 Oh come on, you didn’t think we - two respectable middle-aged people in broad daylight?
 We looked through the gate, was what we did.
 There were shadows on the lawn.
 And then we turned and like _David Copperfield_ before us, made our way back towards the [Dover Road].

-'''Conclusion: in which we justify all this gadding about by insisting that it was serious work.
+## Conclusion: in which we justify all this gadding about by insisting that it was serious work.

 So – as any teacher worth their salt would want to be assured – what did we actually learn from this experience?
 Well for one thing, that neither of us has missed our vocation in the car industry.